 Criminal organizations turning increasingly to the Internet to facilitate their activities and maximize their profit in the shortest time.
 The crimes themselves are not necessarily new – such as theft, fraud, illegal gambling, sale of fake medicines – but they are evolving in line with the opportunities presented online and therefore becoming more widespread and damaging.

-INTERPOL is committed to becoming a global coordination body on the detection and prevention of digital crimes through its INTERPOL Global Complex for Innovation (IGCI), currently being constructed in Singapore.
+INTERPOL is committed to becoming a global coordination body on the detection and prevention of digital crimes through its INTERPOL Global Complex for Innovation (IGCI) in Singapore.

 A key component of this new cutting-edge research and development facility is the INTERPOL Digital Crime Centre.
 This new centre provides proactive research into new areas and latest training techniques, and coordinates operations in the field.